-The cast includes Paul Rudd, Finn Wolfhard, Mckenna Grace, Carrie Coon, Celeste O’Connor and Logan Kim.
-Dan Akroyd, Sigourney Weaver, Bill Murray and Ernie Hudson are back, presumably in cameo roles.
+The movie stars Paul Rudd, Finn Wolfhard, Mckenna Grace, Carrie Coon, Celeste O’Connor and Logan Kim.
+Dan Akroyd, Sigourney Weaver, Bill Murray and Ernie Hudson are back in cameo roles.

 Ghostbusters: Afterlife was planned to be released on July 10, 2020, but is now set to reach theatres on November 11, 2021, due to the ongoing coronavirus pandemic.